 When planning to install a new playground in your community, you may not know how to raise money for playgrounds.
 Follow these steps to guide you through the fundraising process so you can bring your playground to your community efficiently and easily.

 1. Gather Your Fundraising Team

-To best prepare for your fundraiser, you will need a good team of dedicated individuals who can help make and carry out plans.
+To best prepare for your playground fundraiser, you will need a good team of dedicated individuals who can help make and carry out plans.
 When creating your team and splitting them into committees, diversify your teams to spread out strengths for better efficiency.

 2. Establish a Budget

 As you begin to prepare for your new playground, you will need to create a budget.
 Your project’s cost will depend on the scope and the equipment you plan to purchase.
 Generally, your budget should account for:

 - Site preparations: If you’re replacing an old playground with new equipment, this may be a more affordable project than creating a playground from scratch.
 For a new playground installation, you may need to start with site preparations, such as leveling the terrain or adding surfacing.
 If you’re replacing old play space, you’ll need to budget for taking down old equipment.

 - Equipment: The playground equipment itself is one of the major costs and is often what you’ll want to focus on in your fundraising efforts.
 Plan to purchase quality play equipment that is durable, safe and designed with inclusivity in mind.

 - Amenities: In addition to playground equipment, you’ll also want to consider site amenities for your playground, like benches, basketball hoops, litter receptacles, signs, picnic tables and other features.